zink-lang/zink/README.md

   and `zinkc`, your contracts will have the smallest size with **strong performance** in EVM bytecode at the end!

-- **Compatible**: All of the `no_std` libraries in rust are your libraries, futhermore, you can use your solidity contracts as part of your zink contracts and your zink contracts as part of your solidty contracts :)
+- **Compatible**: All of the `no_std` libraries in rust are your libraries, you can use your solidity contracts as part of your zink contracts and your zink contracts as part of your solidty contracts :)

 - **Easy Debugging**: Developing your smart contracts with only one programming language! zink will provide everything you need for developing your contracts officially based on the